hybridsjs/hybrids/README.md

 * **The Simplest Definition**.
 Rather than using `class` and `this` syntax, the library uses plain objects with property descriptors and pure functions for defining custom elements.
 * **Composition over the Inheritance**.
 Hybrid property descriptors can be re-used, merged or split between the definitions and many more (for example using object rest/spread properties).
 * **No Global Lifecycle Callbacks**.
-The library says no to `will` and `did` - properties are independent and only have `connect` callback in the definition (with support for returned `disconnect` callback).
+The library says no to `will` and `did` - properties are independent and only have `connect` and `disconnect` callbacks in the definition.
 * **Memoized Property Value**.
-Property value is cached by default and recalculated only when related properties changes, which makes the library super fast!
+Property value is cached by default and recalculated only when related properties change, which makes the library super fast!
 * **Template as You Always Wanted**.
 Without external tools, with built-in result caching and using tagged template literals, `hybrids` gives you all power to create views with JavaScript included.
 * **Integration with Developer Tools**.
 The library supports **Hot Module Replacement** - custom elements are live updated without the need to refresh the page.